Michael-F-Bryan/adventures.michaelfbryan.com/content/posts/pragmatic-global-state.md

 }
 ```

-Yes, I know the irony in using a `static` variable to workaround another
+Yes I know the irony in using a `static` variable to workaround another
-library's zealous use of `static` variables.
-Sometimes you've got to break a
+library's zealous use of `static` variables, but sometimes you've got to
-couple eggs to make an omelette 🤷‍
+break a couple eggs to make an omelette 🤷‍

 To make sure we've implemented this correctly, let's write a test which
 deliberately tries to create multiple `Library` handles at the same time.